JerwellSavella/Cpp-Language-Note/README.md

 # Cpp-Language-Note
-- Here's are all of my C++ notes, ( Basic Syntax, Data Structures, and Algorithm, C++ Language Structure Cheat Sheet ) in our place.
+- Here's are all of my C++ notes, ( Basic Syntax, Data Structures, and Algorithm, C++ Language Structure Cheat Sheet ) all in one place.

 # Usage
 - Clone this repository into your machine or download the zip file.